odoo/documentation/db_management/db_premise.rst

     (Need a test or a development database? `Find a partner
     <https://www.odoo.com/partners>`__)

-  * You can unlink the old database yourself on your `Odoo Contract
+  * You can unlink the old database yourself on your `Twenty20 Contract
     <https://accounts.odoo.com/my/subscription>`__ with the button "Unlink database"

     .. image:: media/unlink_single_db.png